NCIP/gdc-docs/docs/Data/Data_Model/GDC_Data_Model.md

 When an entity is created, it is assigned a unique identifier in the form of a [version 4 universally unique identifier (UUID)](https://en.wikipedia.org/wiki/Universally_unique_identifier).
 The UUID uniquely identifies the entity in the GDC, and is stored in the entity's `id` property.

-### Submitter ID

-In addition to `id`, many entities also include a `submitter_id` field.
-This field can contain any string (e.g. a "barcode") that the submitter wishes to use to identify the entity.
-This can be used to identify a corresponding entry in the submitter's records.
-The GDC requires that `submitter_id` be unique for each entity within a project.

-**Note:** The `submitter_id` of a `case` entity corresponds to the `submitted_subject_id` of the study participant in dbGaP records for the project.

 ### Program Name, Project Code, and Project ID

 Programs are the highest level of organization of GDC datasets.
 Each program is assigned a unique `program.name` property.
 Datasets within a program are organized into projects, and each project is assigned a `project.code` property.